snehalsjadhav/java-coding-challenges/README.md

 4. **Bubble Sort** - Sorts an array using the bubble sort algorithm
 5. **Fibonacci Series** - Generates the Fibonacci sequence

+## Source Files Description

+This repository contains the following Java source files:

+- **ArrayReverser.java** - Contains methods to reverse an array of integers.
+Demonstrates basic array manipulation and in-place operations.

+- **FactorialCalculator.java** - Provides both iterative and recursive implementations for calculating factorials.
+Shows different approaches to solving the same problem and demonstrates recursion.

+- **PalindromeChecker.java** - Implements a case-insensitive palindrome checker that ignores non-alphanumeric characters.
+Demonstrates string manipulation and character processing.

+- **BubbleSort.java** - Contains an implementation of the bubble sort algorithm for sorting integer arrays.
+Demonstrates a basic sorting algorithm and array manipulation.

+- **FibonacciGenerator.java** - Provides methods to generate Fibonacci sequences and individual Fibonacci numbers.
+Shows both iterative and recursive approaches to sequence generation.

+- **Main.java** - A demonstration class that showcases all the implemented algorithms in one place.
+Provides a comprehensive example of how to use each class.

 ## How to Compile and Run

 ### Prerequisites